-Subscription Redemption Switching between subfunds Trading fee During the initial subscription period: 0.00% After the initial subscription period: 0.00% - A trading commission that is equal to the one applicable when buying into the new sub- fund Administrative charges - - - Amount to cover the costs of the purchase/sale of assets - - The appropriate amount covering these costs for the sub-funds concerned Amount to discourage sales within one month of purchase - Max 5.00% for the sub- fund - Stock market tax see the 'Information concerning the Bevek - H. Tax treatment'
+Subscription Redemption Switching between subfunds Trading fee During the initial subscription period: 0.00% After the initial subscription period: 0.00% - A trading commission that is equal to the one applicable when buying into the new subfund Administrative charges - - - Amount to cover the costs of the purchase/sale of assets - - The appropriate amount covering these costs for the sub-funds concerned Amount to discourage sales within one month of purchase - Max 5.00% for the sub- fund - Stock market tax see the 'Information concerning the Bevek - H. Tax treatment' atment'

 Fee for managing the investment portfolio 0.00% per year calculated on the basis of the average total net assets of the sub-fund.
 Administration fee 0.02% per year calculated on the basis of the average total net assets of the sub-fund.
 Fee for financial services Max 950 EUR per year.
 However, the fee will never exceed a maximum of 0.005% calculated on the basis of the average total net assets of the sub-fund.
 Custodian's fee Max 0.04% per year and calculated monthly on the basis of the value of the securities held in custody by the custodian on the last banking day of the preceding month, except on those assets invested in underlying undertakings for collective Investment managed by a financial institution of the KBC group.
-Fee paid to the bevek's statutory auditor see the 'Information concerning the Bevek - G. Fees and charges regarding the Bevek' for this non-structured sub-fund Annual tax see the 'Information concerning the Bevek - H. Tax treatment' Other charges (estimation) such as the regulator's fees, the cost of publication and any marketing costs 0.10% of the net assets of the sub-fund per year.
+Fee paid to the bevek's statutory auditor Annual tax see the 'Information concerning the Bevek - H. Tax treatment' Other charges (estimation) such as the regulator's fees, the cost of publication and any marketing costs 0.10% of the net assets of the sub-fund per year.

-World Responsible Investing -Institutional Shares
+We House Responsible Investing - Institutional Shares

-This share class is reserved for institutional investors, as defined in Article 5 § 3 of the Law of 3 August 2012 relative to undertakings for collective investment complying with the conditions of Directive 2009/65/ EC and the undertakings for investment in receivables, and requires a minimum subscription of 5000 EUR (both during as well as after the initial subscription period).
+This share class is reserved for institutional investors, as defined in Article 5 § 3 of the Law of 3 August 2012 relative to undertakings for collective investment complying with the conditions of Directive 2009/65/EC and the undertakings for investment in receivables, and requires a minimum subscription of 5000 EUR (both during as well as after the initial subscription period).
 The investor must have the status of institutional investor at the moment of subscription and for as long as the investor remains a shareholder of the share class.
 If it appears that the shares of this class of shares are held by persons other than authorized, these shares will be converted at no cost (except taxes) into shares of the share class 'Classic Shares'.

-Types of shares offered to the public Currency for the calculation of the net asset value ISIN code The initial subscription period/day (unless the subscription period is closed early) The first net asset value following the initial subscription period/day Initial subscription price CAP (Capitalisation shares) EUR BE6257810497 24 September 2013 through 25 September 2013 before 2 pm CET 26 September 2013 1 000 EUR Settlement for value: 30 September 2013
+Types of shares offered to the public Currency for the calculation of the net asset value ISIN code The initial subscription period/day (unless the subscription period is closed early) The first net asset value following the initial subscription period/day Initial subscription price CAP (Capitalisation shares) EUR BE6333607891 4 April 2022 through 5 April 2022 before 2 pm CET 6 April 2022 1 000 EUR Settlement for value: 8 April 2022